LuisMSuarez/Steganography/README.md

 Below is an example showing how a single letter could be encoded to the first 3 pixels of a bitmap

-Orignal bitmap (showing bytes in both decimal and binary):
+Original bitmap (showing bytes in both decimal and binary):

 | Pixel    | R | G | B |
 | -------- | ------- | ------- |------- |